smartcloudsol/gatey/readme.txt

 Drag‑and‑drop Sign‑in block in the Gutenberg editor

-Sign‑up block rendered on a live page
+Account attribute shown for a logged‑in user

+User profile form with attribute editing

 Custom Sign-in screen overridden with WordPress blocks

-Conditional content shown using shortcode for a logged‑in user

-User profile form with attribute editing
+Custom Sign‑up form rendered on a live page

-Setup MFA device form
+Custom Setup TOTP device form rendered on a live page

 Admin settings page showing the Gatey configuration wizard